mhtess/bdappl2018/chapters/5-advancedBDA.md

 viz.marginals(posterior)
 ~~~~

-1. Scientists often use a 95% threshold to say whether or not an inferred difference is "real".
-In this example, we would draw what's called a 95% *credible interval* (an interval in which there is a 95% probability that the true parameter is contained), and determine whether or not there is a real difference by seeing if this interval includes 0.
-By examining the figure, what can you conclude about the difference between using the grey and the green banner?
+**Exercise**: By examining the figure, what can you infer about the difference between the experimental and control conditions?

 ## Data Contamination

 You show this analysis to your colleague.
-She raises your concern that some participants in your data set may not be internalizing the social messaging information.
+She raises the concern that some participants in your data set may not be internalizing the social messaging information.
 Perhaps they are just clicking through the experiment.

 Fortunately, you have recorded how much time participants spend on the experimenet.
 Let's visualize that data.

 ~~~~
-viz.hist(_.pluck(bannerData, "time"), {numBins: 10})
+viz.hist(_.pluck(exptData, "time"), {numBins: 10})
 ~~~~

 This look likes canonical wait time data, following a log-normal distribution.
 To validate this intuition, let's look at the data by taking the log.